Looking for the best insurance as a digital nomad in Romania?

 Consider Genki if you plan extended stays in Romania, intend to explore rural areas and mountain regions extensively, or prefer higher coverage limits when accessing private healthcare facilities outside major urban centers.
 View Genki's details.

-Consider SafetyWing if you're budget-conscious, plan to stay primarily in major cities with good healthcare infrastructure, or want basic emergency coverage while taking advantage of Romania's low living costs.
+Consider SafetyWing if you want travel extras bundled with health cover, plan to stay primarily in major cities with good healthcare infrastructure, or want basic emergency coverage while taking advantage of Romania's low living costs.
 View SafetyWing's details.

 Visit our complete directory of digital nomad insurance providers to explore additional options and compare features across multiple carriers.